Skip to main content

 Step 4.
 Configure the Action

 Next, you’ll need to configure the action.
-To do so, open this guide in a new tab: How to set up the Issue Credential Action.
+To do so, open this guide in a new tab: Configuring Certifier Action: Issue Credential

-⚠️ Important: The instructions for this step are laid down in a separate guide
+⚠️ Important: The instructions for this step are laid out in a separate guide.

 We recommend opening the action setup guide in a new tab so you can easily return to this article afterwards.
 Once you finish configuring the action, make sure to come back here to finalize and activate your automation.